nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

     First, Jon would create an Organization in G Suite, which would make him the “Resource Manager Organization Administrator”.
 Once the organization has been created, it will automatically have the additional roles of “Resource Manager Project Creator” and “Billing Account Creator”.
 Jon can then add Janice as either a User or Admin to the G Suite organization.
 Jon must be an Admin on the G Suite organization to access account management pages on the GCP console (for e.g. to change settings, add/change member permissions, add members).
 However, since the administrator has the credit card information, Janice has to set up the billing account.
 Janice would then go to the GCP console to create the Google Billing Account and link a credit card to it.
 Janice must add Jon to the Google Billing Account as a “Billing Account Administrator” to give him the ability to edit the billing account and add members/permissions to the billing account.

+In this tutorial, we will show you how to set up an individual account.

 ## Step 1: Sign in to GCP

-- Click on "Sign in" on the top right corner and sign in with a Google account at: [https://cloud.google.com/](https://cloud.google.com/)
+- Click on "Sign in" on the top right corner and sign in with a Google account at: [https://cloud.google.com/](https://cloud.google.com/).

 ![](../../images/gcp_images/gcp_login.png "GCP sign in button")